zlice/fallout3_speed_disect/README.md

 There are a lot of variables that attribute to even being able to get SC.
 There may be multiple combinations of things that allow for easy SC.
-Maybe disabling Fallout audio threads somehow helps, closing other programs, changing recording settings, lowering resolution or straight making settings [potato](./ini/potato/).
+Maybe disabling Fallout audio threads somehow helps, closing other programs, changing recording settings, increasing/lowering resolution or straight making settings [potato](./ini/potato/).
 Even if the game source was revealed, fully understanding just how a glitch like this works (especially NG+ SC) may never be achievable.
 There is a lot of chaos going on and it seems like SC requires the perfect storm to materialize.

 # Future fixes?
 \============================================================================